GeoPlatform/geoplatform-demos/docs/magic-pipeline.md

 ### CreateArtifact
 Creates file artifact from from tilegarden database and saves it to an s bucket.

-* invoked by ProcessNGDAData via sqs message
+* invoked by ProcessNGDAData via SQS message
 * get source by event source_id
 * get registry by source.registry_id
 * establish artifact type SHP, GEOJSON, GPKG (eventType & gdalFormat)
 * get output file path and continuation
 * save postgresql table as artifact type using ogr2ogr
 * after extract and postprocessing are complete
-* send sqs message to populate-services
+* send SQS message to populate-services
   * listened to by ProcessServiceBroker

 ### ProcessServiceBroker
 Determines which downstream lambda gets called based on event payload properties.

-* invoked by ProcessNGDAData via sqs message
+* invoked by ProcessNGDAData via SQS message
 * Determine which lambda is invoked in the pipeline lambda_id of event body
   * RegisterNGDAGeoserver
   * PopulateTilegardenConfig